opendistro/for-elasticsearch-docs/docs/knn/index.md

 ## Use Similarity methods in painless scripting

 Sometimes users would like to go beyond Elasticsearch’s built-in features for scoring and might want to customize the search scores in more complex ways.
-Elasticsearch provides script_score, the ability to provide custom scores for returned documents.
+Elasticsearch provides script_score, the ability to provide custom scores for desired documents.
 Elasticsearch Painless, a simple, secure scripting language designed specifically for this purpose.

 A Painless script is evaluated within a context.
 Painless has a strict list of allowed methods and classes per context to ensure all Painless scripts are secure.